swent-epfl/mvp-prd/prd/11-monetization.md

 *Revenue Streams*
 In order to generate revenue, we are planning to have a freemium model, where the app is free to use but some features are locked and can be unlocked by paying a subscription fee.
-We will have a free version, in order to attract users and make them discover our app, but we will also have a premium version, with more features and less limitations.
+The free version will be used to attract users and make them discover our app and the premium version will offer more features and less limitations.

-We could also think of other revenue streams, like displaying ads in the app for the non premium version.
+We could also think of other revenue streams, like displaying ads in the non-premium version of the app.

-Some possible upgraded version :
+Some possible upgrades for the premium version :
-- Locked features such as flashcards, events in a group, schedule of study sessions could demand an
+- New features such as flashcards, ability to organize events in a group and schedule study sessions
-- Add more people in a group
+- Add more people in a group (limit at 10 for the free version)
-- More video call participants
+- More video call participants (limit at 10 for the free version)
 - More storage for resources
-- More customization options
+- More customization options (widgets, color themes, profile personalization)